-On the fourth day Massie departed to find help and was gone fourteen days and returned on June 10, having found New Guinea Volunteer Rifles (NGVR) Pvt John Leslie Stokie, 239 who provided him a mosquito net, twist for trade, three razor blades and scissors so that they could keep clean and shaved to keep the respect of the villagers.
+On the fourth day Massie departed to find help and was gone fourteen days.
+He returned June 10, 1942 after locating New Guinea Volunteer Rifles (NGVR) Pvt John Leslie Stokie, who provided him a mosquito net, twist for trade, three razor blades and scissors so that they could keep clean and shave to keep the respect of the villagers.

-In mid June Massie, Wallace and King were able to bathe and shave and on the 21st Swan was able to walk about.
+In the middle of June 1942 Massie, Wallace and King were able to bathe and shave and on June 21, 1942 and Swan was able to walk.
 Food was running short in the village so Massie, Wallace and King left the village.
 Because of their wretched physical condition Hughes, Bordner and Swan were allowed to stay.

 A message arrived from Pvt Stokie inviting them to his hideout, and were taken by canoe on February 10, 1943 to a nearby village and then walked to his location.
 Twice, Japanese patrols passed nearby and sometimes American aircraft were seen overhead, and the crew attempted to signal them unsuccessfully.